Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Partition, mass balance and moment balance conditions

 Note that by (\ref{eqn:mart}) we have

 Thus the bound for the moments follows.
-Suppose now that $\sigma\in\Sigma(\mu,\nu)$ has absolutely continuous third marginal.
+Suppose now that $\sigma\in\Sigma(\mu,\nu)$ has absolutely continuous third marginal and that $\mu(A),\nu(A)>0$.
 Then the just proven bounds show that the barycentres and the masses of $\mu|_A$ and of $\nu|_A$ agree.
-Therefore the problem (\ref{eqn:j}) for normalised measures $\mu|_A$ and of $\nu|_A$ admits a solution.
-Note that
+Therefore the problem (\ref{eqn:j}) for normalised measures $\mu|_A$ and $\nu|_A$ admits a solution.
+By (\ref{eqn:x}) and (\ref{eqn:y}), we see that